Harry Brighouse

 Harry Brighouse is a British political philosopher at the University of Wisconsin–Madison.
-His research interests include the relationship between education and liberalism.
-His work on this topic has been widely cited by broadsheet newspapers, such as The Independent, and The Guardian.
+His research interests include moral philosophy and the relationship between education and liberalism.
+Brighouse is particularly famous for his book with philosopher and sociologist Adam Swift, Family Values: The Ethics of Parent-Child Relationships (2014: Princeton University Press), which is considered seminal work on the moral philosophy of the family.

-His work has been published in The Independent, New Statesman, academic journals, and other newspapers and magazines.
-Brighouse has also written on justice more generally and on cosmopolitanism.
+Brighouse has engaged himself in public debate on the topic of education and liberalism, and has been cited by publication such as The Independent, The Guardian.
+New Statesman.

 Brighouse received his B.A. from King's College London and earned his PhD in philosophy from the University of Southern California, under the direction of Barbara Herman.
 He is the son of Tim Brighouse, former commissioner of schools for London.

 Brighouse is a member of the Crooked Timber group blog.

 Honours

 He was a Carnegie Scholar chosen by the Carnegie Corporation of New York in 2004 to work on a project entitled Educational Justice and Institutional Reform.
 He is also a Senior Adviser to the Spencer Foundation, a Chicago-based nonprofit dedicated to improving education through nonpartisan, high-quality academic research.
 Brighouse is also a Fellow of the Human Development and Capability Association (HDCA).